andycroll/andycroll.com/_posts/2019/2019-02-10-be-careful-assigning-to-has-one-relations.md

   credit: "Ben Hershey"
 ---

-For much of the time, when building relationships between models you typically use `has_many` and `belongs_to`.
+Most of the time, when building relationships between models, you typically use `has_many` and `belongs_to`.
 There are some circumstances where a `has_one` relationship is more appropriate.

-However, the behaviour of `has_one` has some wrinkles in its behaviour that make it a little trickier to deal with.
-See the side-effects of the generated `#association=` method [in the Rails documentation](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).
+However, the behaviour of `has_one` has some quirks that make it a little trickier to deal with.

+When you assign a new model to the ‘parent’ model (the `has_one`) the existing model is removed from the association.
+This happens whether the new model is valid or not, the assignation causes a permanent change in the database.

+Read about this side-effect of the generated `#association=` method [in the Rails documentation](https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_one).

-## When…
+## Instead of…

-…assigning an invalid new object means you lose the relationship with the currently related model.
+…directly assigning a new object to a `has_one` object’s `#association=` method and being surprised by the side effects:

 ```ruby
 class Biography < ApplicationRecord